Mar-Issah/CSharp-Desktop-Calculator/README.md

 # CSharp Desktop Calculator
-A desktop app to practice my skills in CSharp.
+A desktop app to practice my skills in CSharp

 ## About The Project